jasmeetkaur9/jasmeetkaur9.github.io/content/blog/iql/index.md

 ```

 The following two images compares the performance of IQL with random policy for the two tasks.
 The left graph is the IQL policy and the right is a random policy.
-The first image is for Adroit Pen and the second for Hammer.
+The plots show the average episode reward
+for 20 episodes.
+Task : Adroit Hand Pen
 ![Adroit Hand Pen](handpen.png)
+Taks : Adroit Hand Hammer
 ![Adroit Hand Hammer](hammer_task.png)